 The anonymity and accessibility of the helpline allow individuals, including adolescents and children, to seek help without fear of judgement.

-In the months leading up to December 2023, the helpline reported over 20 callers, with a noticeable rise in call volume during the second half of the year, she said.
+In December 2023, the helpline recorded roughly 20 callers aged 20 to 29, with a significant rise in call volume during the latter half of the year, she said.

 The trend aligns with the increased stress that many individuals face as the year progresses, such as students preparing for exams and employees managing work-related pressures.
-In October, there was a noticeable increase in calls, likely driven by World Mental Health Day and related awareness campaigns, Qudsiyah said.
+In October 2023, there was a noticeable increase in calls with an estimation of 50 calls received from individuals between the ages 20-to-29.
+This was likely driven by World Mental Health Day and related awareness campaigns, Qudsiyah said.

 The helpline has also received repeat callers, especially those who may require additional support as they navigate their mental health journeys.